 Virtually every kind of cuisine under the sun can be found a short jig away but for refined Irish fare look no further than Nimmo’s, on the banks of the Corrib.

 Like later stop-offs such as Ashford, Glenlo Abbey Hotel and the Masters restaurant at the Galway Greyhounds, honest food, well prepared, is the order of the day.

 (Though the abbey had a Pulman restaurant featuring a 1927 carriage from the Orient Express.
-You could have served me tripe and onions, or foie gras, in that kind of setting and I’d have been equally as happy).
+You could have served me tripe and onions, or foie gras, in that kind of setting and I’d have been

 Just a stone’s throw from historic Ashford Castle, now a five-star hotel, is the tiny village of Cong, on the Galway-Mayor border, which was made famous by the John Wayne epic The Quiet Man.